 There are some laminates that are more expensive than others.
-For example, some are square edged (PP) and have every face and edge finished to “seal” the board whilst others are only finished on the top and rounded lead edges.
+For example, some materials have square edges (PP) with every face and edge finished to “seal” the board, while others only have the top and rounded lead edges finished.
 Those with a ‘PP’ edge can have curves cut with factory finished reinforced edging.

 If looked after, laminate tops can last for years.
 They are easy to clean and are surprisingly resilient to staining.
-Joins and cut-outs are where they are most susceptible to water ingress so should be sealed with silicone during installation.
+During installation, it is important to seal joins and cut-outs with silicone as they are the areas most susceptible to water ingress.

 Guide cost per linear metre £30 – £150

 Oak, Walnut, Beech, Iroko, Bamboo, just a few of the different types of wood used for kitchen worktops.
 There is no denying that wooden worktops are beautiful, they add so much character and warmth to any kitchen.

 Manufacturers produce them in block form by gluing and joining wooden staves that are 40-120mm wide, creating large boards.
 Custom-made tops with full-length staves around 200mm wide can be crafted to create the illusion of a single solid wood top.